bcx-exa/code_standards/readme.md

   The code should be properly commented for understanding easily.
 Comments regarding the statements increase the understandability of the code.

 - Prefixing your comments with FIXME or TODO helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.

-- Use // FIXME: to annotate problems.
-- Use // TODO: to annotate solutions to problems.

   ```
     class Calculator extends Abacus {